 About Domplines (Dominican Dumplings):

-Our Domplines are made with wheat flour, and usually cooked in a sauce-rich dish.
+Our Domplines are made with wheat flour and usually cooked in a sauce-rich dish.
 It’s a very humble dish, filling, and packing a lot of carbohydrates.
 Domplines are usually served with small amounts of protein, most commonly Dominican Salami Guisado, Bacalao Guisado (Salted Codfish) Pollo Guisado (Braised Chicken), or canned sardines in tomato sauce.
-It’s the kind of dish that will keep you going when the budget is short, although some people eat it because for them is comfort, familiar food.
+It’s the kind of dish that will keep you going when the budget is short, although some people eat it because for them is a comfort, familiar food.

 - 1 1/2 cup of sharp cheddar , cut into cubes